green-coding-solutions/website/content/case-studies/cpu-utilization-usefulness.md

 ---
 title: "CPU Utilization - A useful metric?"
 draft: false
-summary: "In this case study we will look at the ubiqitous metric CPU utilization and how helpful it is in evaluating code performance or energy consumption"
+summary: "In this case study we will look at the ubiquitous metric CPU utilization and how helpful it is in evaluating code performance or energy consumption"
 date: 2023-06-26 11:00:00
 author: "Arne Tarara"